nwubni/AEM2PI-Assignment/reports/project_overview.md

-## Project Overview and Report
+# Project Overview and Report
-This project builds on the knowledge gained from Module 1.

-However, this time, it uses Retrieval-Augmented Generation (RAG) to implement an intelligent FAQ Support Chatbot for an HR SaaS company.
+This project builds on the knowledge gained from Module 1 and uses Retrieval-Augmented Generation (RAG) to implement an intelligent FAQ Support Chatbot for an HR SaaS company.
 Customer support receives repetitive questions daily about policies, features, and procedures already documented in internal FAQs and guides.
-This system answers employee questions by retrieving relevant information from the company's documentation to provide context and generate referenceable responses.
+This system answers employee and customer questions by retrieving relevant information from the company's documentation to provide context and generate referenceable responses.

 Rather than implementing the entire pipeline from scratch, this project leverages the LangChain library to implement the RAG pipeline.
 This standardizes the codebase to make the artifact production-ready and easier to scale and maintain with multiple contributors.
 Additionally, I used open-source components such as `langchain-text-splitters` to chunk documents, `langchain-huggingface` to embed, and `faiss` to store them locally for free.
 Only LLM API calls may incur charges.

 In order to avoid bloating the project and focus on the core concept of RAG, the following assumptions apply:
 1. Moderation has been fully implemented and tests for it are available.
 2. Rate limiting has been properly set up to prevent service abuse.

-This RAG project builds an intelligent FAQ Support Chatbot for an HR SaaS company that answers employee questions about policies, features, and procedures using the company's internal documentation to provide accurate, informed, and verifiable responses.
 The system starts by building the data pipeline, which takes the company document(s) such as FAQs and Policies and splits them into chunks.
 Next, an embedding is generated for each chunk and stored in FAISS, a vector database.

-Features
+## Features
 - LangChain-based RAG pipeline (FAISS + HuggingFace embeddings + OpenAI LLM)
 - Context truncation preserving complete Q&A pairs to control tokens and cost
 - Response caching with query normalization for faster, cheaper repeated queries